 complex and new synthetic running track and practice fields for football and soccer,

-in the new facility.
+time to offer spring 2014 classes in the new facility.

 The first new athletic facility to come online was the baseball field, which was relocated